sjjsy/neronet/doc/user_guide.rst

 ::
 	pip3 install Neronet

-The command will load all components related to neronet and install them to new folder 'neronet'.
-Proceed by opening the folder and defining your initial cluster setup and preferences.
+The command will load all components related to neronet and install them to the system.
+It will also create the folder '~/.neronet' to contain your preferences and cluster setup.
+Proceed by opening the folder and defining your initial cluster setup and preferences there.

 **2. Setting up the Initial cluster setup:**